Bella Hadid Continues To Show Off Amazing Bikini Body In Malibu

 Photos of her backside show the bikini bottoms tucked into her derriere, perfectly exposing her round bottom.
 In many of the photos, her dark locks were worn down and wet and she accessorized the look with a giant pair of gold hoop earrings as well as a few rings on her fingers.
 As usual, Hadid sported a pair of sunglasses to serve as sun protection in most of the photo.

 Over the weekend, Hadid also shared a series of photos as a tribute to her friend Leah’s birthday.
 In the post, Hadid lovingly referred to Leah as the “5th Hadid sister.”
 The first photo shows the two friends standing side by side as they feed an adorable giraffe.
-Bella did not tag the location of the photo but it looks like it may be at a zoo somewhere.
+Bella did not tag the location of the photo, but it looks like it may be at a zoo somewhere.

 In the photos, both Leah and Bella show off their incredible figures in almost matching black swimsuit tops while Leah sports a skirt and Bella dons silky pants with a gold chain across her waist.
 It’s easy to see that the girls have a great time together as they are both wearing huge smiles on their faces.
 Within just two days of the post, Hadid’s photo has already gained a ton of attention with over 1 million likes as well as 1,700 comments.
 Many fans chimed in to wish Leah a happy birthday while countless other fans couldn’t help but comment on the girls’ beauty.